lonnen/buildstep/README.md

     $ docker run -d myapp /bin/bash -c "/start"

-## Extending
+## Extending and Developing

-Buildstep does not support buildpacks.
-If you need to add additional capabilities, you can add additional packages in `stack/packages` or `stack/prepare` and rebuild buildstep.
+Buildstep does not support `.travis.yml` entry points for installing additional packages.
+Vendor what you can.
+If you need to make fundamental changes you can add additional packages in `stack/packages` or `stack/prepare` and rebuild buildstep.

 Modifications to `stack/builder` do not require a recompile of buildstep, and should take effect the next time you build a container.